sleeptil3/euchre-native/README.md

 I was so impressed with how well the React-Native and Expo documentation was made.
 I used Expo's Managed Workflow which does limit you a bit on the external libraries you can use, but I found the ones they included met all my needs for this project.

+From start to finish, this project took about 17 days.
+Most of the game logic was completed on a web-version created the preceding week, however much had to be re-tooled for the Native version.

 ### Dependencies Used

 - react